blues/app-accelerators/README.md

 # Blues Application Accelerators

-Fully documented reference applications for assembling Notecard- and Notehub-powered solutions.
+Fully documented proof-of-concept reference applications for assembling Notecard- and Notehub-powered solutions.

-Browse the accelerators at **[blues.dev/accelerators](https://blues.dev/accelerators)**.
+[Click here](https://dev.blues.io/example-apps/accelerators/) to browse all the accelerators.

+> [!IMPORTANT]
+> These reference applications are intended to provide inspiration and help you get started quickly.
+They use specific hardware choices that may not match your own implementation.
+Focus on the sections most relevant to your use case.
+If you'd like to discuss your project and whether it's a good fit for Blues, [feel free to reach out](https://blues.com/contact-sales/).

-## What is an accelerator?
+## What is an Accelerator?

 At Blues we are making wireless IoT easier for developers and more affordable for all.
 This collection of app accelerators is intended to help you get new Notecard- and Notehub-powered projects up and running quickly.